NETWAYS/gitlab-training/day1/06_Server/03_Gitlab_Installation.md

 personal account.
 Login and navigate to Apps > GitLab CE > Basic and deploy the app.

-Use Live View and set a secure root password.
-The login into GitLab.
+Use Access and Live View and set a secure root password.
+Then login into GitLab.